 Mental Health Support

-Chrysalis is committed to making school a safe place both physically and emotionally.
-We are incredibly lucky to have a licensed school counselor here on campus to support students.
+We have a credentialed school counselor here on campus to support students.
 Our school counselor enables our kids' lights to shine brightly by providing education, prevention, intervention and support to students.
-Her work takes place individually, in small groups, whole class, or whole school depending on the needs and circumstances.
+The work takes place individually, in small groups, whole class, or whole school depending on the needs and circumstances.
 If your child is struggling with something emotionally, socially, or behaviorally, we want to know and we want to help.
-Families, teachers, and students may request a counseling session with our school counselor through their child’s teacher, the Administrator, or directly with the school counselor.
-Continued support beyond the initial meeting is on a space available basis.
-If space is not available, or if family/home-based counseling is recommended, then the school counselor can provide families with a list of mental health and counseling resources in the area.
+It’s important that our students know they do not have to handle their issues alone.
+There are many resources available for youth who are struggling.